 I’ve been playing saxophone for 20 years and writing music for the last 15.
-After high-school I continued my music while doing undergraduate degrees in science (majoring in mathematics) and music.
-I graduated from both degrees and completed an honours research year in music composition, which I was awarded with first class honours.
+After playing in a number of bands through high-school I continued paying and writing while doing undergraduate degrees in science (mmathematics) and music.
+I graduated from both degrees and completed an honours research year in music composition, studying with the great Australian composer Miroslav Bukovsky.

 In 2014 I moved to Monash University and completed my PhD under the supervision of Jon McCormack and Vince Dziekan.
 My thesis: ‘Adaptive Music Scores for Interactive Media’ was successfully examined and published in mid 2018.
 It provides an analysis into how machine learning can be used to adapt human-composed music for interactive media.
 It also documents the creation of a novel adaptive scoring system utilising deep learning, evolutionary models and mult-agent systems.

-I work at Monash University as a Creative AI researcher and am a part of SensiLab.
+After finishing my PhD I continued to work at Monash University as a Creative AI researcher and was a part of SensiLab.

 You will usually find me knee deep in Tensorflow or PyTorch with some Wayne Shorter coming through my headphones and a coffee in my hand.
 I love talking to people doing new and interesting things with the arts and AI - so get in touch through email and twitter.